abc-rp/ir_rgb_lidar_calibration/docs/HELP.md

 #### Q3: The feature collection takes too long (step 3.3)

 1. The default number of collection frame in the code is 60 frames, which has been found to be optimal through experiments.
+This is not the framerate of capture but rather the number of frames required for the capture of a given target position to be complete.
 You can reduce this value as needed by specifying the '*maxFrame*' argument when running `start_up.bash`

    ```shell
    # set the number of collection frame as 30